Overview of offering services in Azure Stack

 Microsoft Azure Stack is a hybrid cloud platform that lets you deliver services from your datacenter.
 As a service provider, you can offer services to your tenants.
 Within a business or government agency, you can offer on-premises services to your employees.
 The services that you can deliver include, but are not limited to:

-- Platform as a Service (PaaS) services like App Services, Mobile Apps, API Apps, API Functions, SQL, MySQL.
+- Platform as a Service (PaaS) services like App Services, API Apps, API Functions, SQL, MySQL.

 You can even combine services to integrate and build complex solutions for different users.